Clustering Airbnb Reviews: Penalized Mixture of Latent Trait Models

 \subsection{Interpretation of the Model Parameters}

-The model parameters can be interpreted exactly as for MLTA and item response models.
+The model parameters can be interpreted exactly as for the MLTA and item response models.
 In the finite mixture model, $\eta_g$ is the proportion of observations in the $g$th component.
-The characteristics of component~$g$ are determined by the parameters $\alpha_{mg}$ and $\bs w_{mg}$.
-In particular, the intercept $\alpha_{mg}$ has a direct effect on the probability of a positive response to the variable m given by an individual in group $g$, through the relationship
+The characteristics of component~$g$ are determined by the parameters $\alpha_{mg}$ and $\vecw_{mg}$.
+In particular, the intercept $\alpha_{mg}$ has a direct effect on the probability of a positive response to the variable $m$ given by an individual in group $g$, through the relationship

 The value $\pi_{mg}(0)$ is the probability that the median individual in group $g$ has a positive response for the variable $m$.
-However, when the data set has very low percentage of positive responses (e.g., text data), the value of $\pi_{mg}(0)$ can be very low for all items across all components.
-Thus we use the slope parameters to characterize each component in Section~\ref{ch6:subsec:Reviews}.
+However, when the dataset has a very low percentage of positive responses (e.g., text data), the value of $\pi_{mg}(0)$ can be very low for all items across all components.
+Thus, we use the slope parameters to characterize each component in Section~\ref{ch6:subsec:Reviews}.

-The slope parameters $\bs w_{mg}$ are known as discrimination parameters in item response theory.
-The larger the value of $w_{dmg}$, the greater the effect of factor $\bs y_d$ on the probability of a positive response to item $m$ in group $g$.
-The quantity $w_{dmg}$ can be used to calculate the correlation coefficient between the observed item $\bs x_{i}$ and the multivariate latent variable $\bs Y_{i}$.
-In the latent trait case, the slope parameters cannot be interpreted as correlation coefficients, because they are not bounded by $0$ and $1$.
+The slope parameters $\vecw_{mg}$ are known as discrimination parameters in item response theory.
+The larger the value of $w_{dmg}$, the greater the effect of factor $\vecy_d$ on the probability of a positive response to item $m$ in group~$g$.
+The quantity $w_{dmg}$ can be used to calculate the correlation coefficient between the observed item $\vecx_{i}$ and the multivariate latent variable $\vecY_{i}$.
+In the latent trait case, the slope parameters cannot be interpreted as correlation coefficients because they are not bounded by $0$ and $1$.
 However, it is possible to transform the loadings so that they can be interpreted as correlation coefficients in exactly the same way as in factor analysis.
 The standardized $w_{dmg}$ is given by

-The purpose of the Laplace prior for $\bs w_{mg}$ is to encourage sparsity in $\bs w_{mg}$, therefore identifying non-informative variables for each component.
-When the $m$th row of the slope parameter matrix in $g$th component is zero everywhere ($w_{1mg}= w_{2mg}=\cdots =w_{Dmg}=0$), then the corresponding variable is not informative.
-In addition, $w^*_{dmg}=0$ (or, equivalently, $w_{dmg}=0$) indicates that item $m$ is independent from latent trait $\bs y_d$ in component $g$.
+The purpose of the Laplace prior for $\vecw_{mg}$ is to encourage sparsity in $\vecw_{mg}$, therefore identifying non-informative variables for each component.
+When the $m$th row of the slope parameter matrix for the $g$th component is zero everywhere ($w_{1mg}= w_{2mg}=\cdots =w_{dmg}=0$), then the corresponding variable is not informative.
+In addition, $w^*_{dmg}=0$ indicates that item $m$ is independent from latent trait $\vecy_d$ in component $g$.